Of course, there’s a lot to consider when planning such a lengthy road trip….

 Insurances and documents

 The old EHIC card has now been replaced by the Ghic Card which is free and is essential as it gives you access to free state healthcare abroad.
 We sorted out our breakdown cover with the RAC and used a comparison site to choose our travel insurance and chose a single trip policy that covered us for the length of our holiday.
-We made sure that our Car insurance.covered us for our trip, there’s insurances out there that cover you for driving in the EU for up to 90 days.
+We made sure that our Car insurance covered us for our trip, there are insurances out there that cover you for driving in the EU for up to 90 days.
 It’s important to take all documentation with you.
 You need to check that your home insurance allows for your home to be vacant for this length of time, we arranged to have our youngest daughter to stay over for a few days while we were away to keep within their rules

 And here it is – The completed agenda !